It's Never Too Late For You To Have A Successful Social Life

 The point is, if you're 29, fresh out of your shell, and still want to go out with a bunch of friends and hit the bars nearly every weekend, there are plenty of like-minded people who will do that with you.
 Maybe not as many as when you were 19, but enough.

 You can catch up on your social skills at any age

 There's no critical window for learning social skills.
 Like with any skill there are benefits to getting an early start, but you're not locked out if you start working on them later in life.
 You can catch up to everyone else too because people's social savvy starts to level off at a certain point.
-So while many people are slowly improving at their higher proficiency and refining the groundwork they've already laid, you'll quickly move up the more basic and intermediate ranks.
+So while they're making gradual refinements to the higher-level groundwork they've already laid, you'll quickly move up the basic and intermediate ranks.
 Before long you'll be on fairly equal footing.